-The insured was an accountant who as part of his practice acted as a trustee on many client trusts.
+The Insured was an accountant who acted as a trustee on many client trusts.
 The other trustee was a lawyer.
-The particular trust which gave rise to the claim was a discretionary family trust which contained a provision that the capital held in the trust was to be vested in the three sons of the settlor on a specified date based on the youngest son attaining the age of 30 years but with the provision that the assets could remain in the trust beyond the vesting date if the beneficiaries so agreed.
+The particular trust, which gave rise to the claim, was a discretionary family trust.
+It contained a provision that the capital held in the trust was to be vested in the three sons of the settlor on a specified date based on the youngest son attaining the age of 30 years, but with the provision that the assets could remain in the trust beyond the vesting date if the beneficiaries agreed.

-The insured was the superannuation trust fund of a small manufacturing firm.
+The Insured was the superannuation trust fund of a small manufacturing firm.
 The trustees were two directors of the company, the company’s lawyer and an employee representative.
-The company ran into financial difficulties and the two trustee directors, with the best of intentions, arranged for the company to borrow funds from the super fund under a loan agreement, engaging the legal expertise of the lawyer trustee.
+The company ran into financial difficulties and the two trustee directors arranged for the company to borrow funds from the super fund under a loan agreement, engaging the legal expertise of the lawyer trustee.

-The trustees received a letter of claim from the redundant employee’s lawyer and a claim was made on the Trustees Liability insurance.
+The trustees received a letter of claim from the redundant employee.
+The trustees claimed under the Trustees Liability policy.
 The trustees had failed in their duty to the trust by misusing the fund.
 The company was still cash-strapped and was unable to raise the money to make settlement.

-VL paid $34,000 to settle the immediate claim with a back to back agreement with the company for reimbursement on the ‘drip-feed’ over 18 months.
+The claim was settled with a back to back agreement with the company for reimbursement on the ‘drip-feed’ over 18 months.